chentianran/chentianran.github.io/index.markdown

 -   [__Hom4PS-3__](http://www.hom4ps3.org):
     A parallel numerical solver for systems of polynomial equations based on the Polyhedral Homotopy Method.
 -   __MixedVol-3__:
-    A parallel software package for computing mixed volume, BKK bound, and fine mixed cells (now a part of [Hom4PS-3](http://www.hom4ps3.org).
+    A parallel software package for computing mixed volume, BKK bound, and fine mixed subdivisions (now a part of [Hom4PS-3](http://www.hom4ps3.org)).
 -   [__libtropicana__](https://github.com/chentianran/libtropicana):
     A library designed to find regular simplicial subdivision of lattice convex polytopes and also compute normalized volume as a byproduct.
 It is written completely in C++ with optional interface for leveraging spBLAS (Sparse BLAS) routines.
 It is open source software.
 Users may freely distribute its source under the terms of the LGPLv3 license.